Our Story

 2005 Zabeel Park

-International landscape architects, Cracknell, commissioned this chess inspired cube sculpture for Dubai’s largest park.
+Cracknell, the international landscape architects, commissioned this chess-inspired cube sculpture for Dubai’s largest park.

 2006 Goodenough College

-What a momentous occasion to have Her Majesty Queen Elizabeth II unveil our armillary sphere marking the 75th anniversary of this postgraduate community.
+What a momentous occasion!
+Her Majesty Queen Elizabeth II unveiled our Armillary Sphere, marking the 75th anniversary of Goodenough College, home to London’s brightest postgraduate community.

 2007 New workshop

-We took another brave step to buy land and build our own workshop, which has served us well.
-And the view of a bronze age fort feeds our spirit.
+We took another brave step and bought land to build our own workshop, which has served us well.
+The view of a Bronze Age fort feeds our spirit.

 2009 It's in his genes

-By chance, David discovers he is a descendant of celebrated Tudor mathematician, astronomer and designer of astronomical instruments, John Balagrave.
+By chance, David discovers he is a descendant of celebrated Tudor mathematician, astronomer and designer of astronomical instruments, John Blagrave.

 Moved by the discovery of his connection to John Blagrave, David created a bronze replica of his forebear’s armillary sphere from an engraving.
 It was launched at the Science Museum in London.